northwesttrees-gaming/Norths-Schematics/README.md

 ## Planned Features
 - [ ] Add support for creative mode for removing structures completly
 - [ ] Add support for placement methods such as masking only specifc blocks
+- [ ] Trading mechanics for players to trade schematics in some way.
 - [ ] Marketplace for schematics allowing players to sell sechematics for diamonds.
 - [ ] Support for Fabric API